 Our department is committed to teaching you the skills and tools of journalism and mass communications to meet the highest standards of the industry, whether in Central Asia and beyond.

 Our courses take place within an intellectually-stimulating, well-resourced learning environment, with strong links to media and communications industries, policy-makers and civil society.
-Coursework includes cutting-edge topics such as data journalism, data visualization and storytelling, application development, online design and publishing, coding, media management, gender and media, media research methods and audience analysis.
+Coursework includes cutting-edge topics such as international journalism, multimedia storytelling, data journalism, data visualization and storytelling, media management, contemporary theories of mass communications, media research methods and audience analysis.

 You will have access to our worldwide network of media professionals, as well as valuable information in English, opportunities to learn in international organizations and local media agencies, as well as in international seminars, trainings and workshops.

-You will also have the opportunity to apply for grants and scholarships to support research projects and investigative journalism.
+You will also have the opportunity to apply for grants and scholarships that support research proposals and media projects.